 ·Discover some great artistic centres in Europe

 Dr Chris Welander studied History at Oxford University and has a postgraduate degree from the Courtauld Institute of Art.
-He has been teaching various subjects, including Art History, at Hills Road Sixth Form College for some time now.
+He is currently teaching History at Hills Road Sixth Form College.

 Pay by credit or debit card over the telephone.
 Please call the Adult Education Office on 01223 278002 Monday to Thursday 9am to 7pm and Friday 9am to 4pm during term time and Monday to Friday 9am to 4pm out of term time.